-- a) The identification and assessment of impacts are detailed in the BAR dated December 2019 and sufficient assessment of the key identified issues and impacts have been completed. - b) The procedure followed for impact assessment is adequate for the decision-making process. - c) The proposed mitigation of impacts identified and assessed adequately curtails the identified impacts. - d) The information contained in the BAR dated December 2019 is deemed to be accurate and credible. - e) EMPr measures for the pre-construction, construction and rehabilitation phases of the development were proposed and included in the BAR dated December 2019 and will be implemented to manage the identified environmental impacts during the construction process.
+- a) The identification and assessment of impacts are detailed in the BAR dated May 2018 and sufficient assessment of the key identified issues and impacts have been completed. - b) The procedure followed for impact assessment is adequate for the decision-making process. - c) The proposed mitigation of impacts identified and assessed adequately curtails the identified impacts. - d) The information contained in the BAR dated May 2018 is accurate and credible. - e) EMPr measures for the pre-construction, construction and rehabilitation phases of the development were proposed and included in the BAR dated May 2018 and will be implemented to manage the identified environmental impacts during the construction process.